jagankasula/fastapi/readme.md

 ```

 ## Execution
 Hugging Face API Key: To use the fileInput and urlInput functionalities, you need to obtain an API key from Hugging Face.
-You can acquire the API key from Hugging Face settings.
+You can acquire the API key from [here](https://huggingface.co/settings/tokens).
 Once obtained, replace the placeholder 'api_key' in server.py with your actual API key.

 Running the Server and Client: